anthonynorthrup314/assembly/README.md

 # Assembly

-This project is creating an assembly simulator in C++, starting with basic Y86 commands.
+This project is an assembly simulator in C++, starting with basic Y86 commands.

 ## References